kyegomez/APACAI/Documents/Services/Current/Models/Kosmos/GTM.md

    - Commit to treating our GTM strategy as a living document that's open to continuous improvement.

 With this GTM strategy, we are ready to introduce Kosmos-X to the world and establish it as a leading multi-modality AI model.
 Let's shape the future of AI together.
 Dream big, step bold.

+## Features
+* Conversational Model
+* Multi-Modality processing, images, audio, videos,
+* Long Context Lengths of 50,000+ long sequences

+* Finetune via api call simply or finetune via a press of a button and or upload a huggingface dataset
+* Ocean db, for retrievel
+* Lora for Finetuning

+* QLora for quantization
+* License one of our models and download the weights via a few simple API commands.
+Use our HYPER OPTIMIZED inference code to run the model within your infrastructure or any private cloud.
+Our training code supports adaptation to your datasets on premise.

+*